 Students will be dropped off at the designated area (see Arrival/Dismissal Procedures, p.
-13)
+11).

 Children will be dismissed from designated areas at 2:20 pm.
 Family members are to wait outside for their child.
-All family members must be masked and stay socially distant.
 If anyone other than the parent is picking up your child, we must have a note.
 We will also check identification before releasing your child to them.